ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 This example could be extended further by making the kernel become another Attesting Environment for an application as another Target Environment.
-This results in a third set of Claims in the Evidence pertaining to that application
+This would result in a third set of Claims in the Evidence pertaining to that application.

 The essence of this example is a cascade of staged environments.
 Each environment has the responsibility